hwsamuel/Grebe/README.md

 Grebe aggregates geo-fenced Canadian Twitter data for research in sociology and public health.
 View our [__demo__](http://199.116.235.207/grebe) to see how the data collected by Grebe can be analyzed and visualized in various ways.

-Please cite the following [publication](http://www.hwsamuel.com/assets/downloads/wi2018.pdf) if you intend to use this source code for your research.
+Please cite the following [publication](http://www.hwsamuel.com/assets/downloads/wi2018.pdf) when using our source code for your research.
 This project is supported by the [Alberta Machine Intelligence Institute (Amii)](http://amii.ca).

 ```
 @inproceedings{SamuelNooriFaraziZaiane2018,